merge/skulls/README.md

 * Lenovo's proprietary VGA BIOS ROM is executed in "secure" mode

+### coreboot
+* We simply take coreboot's current state in it's master branch at the time we build a release image.
+That's the preferred way to use coreboot.
+The git HEAD we use it always included in the release.

 ### Intel microcode
 * version [20180108](https://downloadcenter.intel.com/download/27431/Linux-Processor-Microcode-Data-File)
 * in 20180108, for the X230's CPU ID (306ax) the latest update is 2015-02-26